philcockfield/deno-jsr-jsx-issue/README.md

 ### Context

 This comment came out of a dicussion immediately after `Deno 2.2` came out and the `unsupported-jsx-tsx` warning had been lifted during JSX publishing.
-The theory was that this may be an edge-case around the more general feature implementation of JSX being robustly supported now.
+The speculation was that this may be an `.tsx` file edge-case around the more general feature implementation of JSX now robustly supported by Deno.

 <p>&nbsp;</p>